-- They are easier than you’d expect.
-Simply mix everything together and let them bake in the oven.
+- They are so easy to make!
+Simply mix everything together, and let them bake in the oven.

 - This recipe is a great healthy alternative to regular lemon bars which are loaded with processed sugars and carbs.

-- Gluten Free Lemon Bars are a great treat year-round.
+- These lemony treats are great year-round.
 They are the best citrus dessert.

-- This recipe is naturally gluten free, grain free, dairy free, flourless, keto, low carb, autoimmune protocol, AIP, vegan, paleo, soy free, and refined sugar free.
+- This recipe is naturally gluten free, grain free, dairy free, flourless, soy free, and refined sugar free.

 - Lemon juice & zest- A necessity for lemon bars.
-You’ll want to use fresh lemons here– they create the best citrus flavor that a bottle just can’t replicate.
-Look for a smooth and slightly soft lemon, they will give you the most juice.
+You’ll want to use fresh lemons here.
+They create the best citrus flavor that a bottle just can’t replicate.
+Look for a smooth and slightly soft lemon which will give you the most juice.

 - Eggs– Binds together all of the ingredients for the creamy lemon filling.